- Home

 Please select your household size

-The repayment amount does not include a Monthly Fee of $8 which applies to payment plans 5 months or greater, for both ‘Little things’ and ‘Big things’.
+*The repayments shown are rounded up to the nearest dollar.
+The repayment amount does not include the monthly fee of $8.
 Only a single monthly fee will be charged regardless of the number of active payment plans you have.
-For ‘Big things’ purchases, an establishment fee of $90 will also apply if you are new to humm or a $22 additional purchase fee if you’ve used humm before.
-A Bill Transaction Fee of $2 applies to all BPAY transactions and will be collected with the first payment.
-This fee will not apply to any other type of purchase.
+An establishment fee of $30 – $110 will also apply if you are new to humm, or a $29 repeat purchase fee if you’ve used humm before.
+This calculator is only a guide; not all merchants support all financed amounts up to $30,000.
+Please check with the specific merchant.

 Our solar retailers